Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Introduction

-Using data from the Sloan Digital Sky Survey (SDSS, \citealt{sdss_technical1,sdss_technical2,sdss_technical3}), \citealt{pieri10} \citepalias[hereafter][]{pieri10} and \citealt{pieri14} \citepalias[hereafter][]{pieri14} found that absorbers with $\laf$ flux transmission below 25\% and on 138$\kms$ scales in the forest are typically associated with optically thin CGM gas.
-Afterwards, \citealt{morrison24} \citepalias[hereafter][]{morrison24} explored their properties in more detail and proposed to name them strong, blended Lyman-$\alpha$ (SBLA).
-They stacked their restframe spectra, with $\langle z \rangle = 2.7$, and were able to provide insights into the density and metallicity of different phases of the CGM.
-Particularly, studying the low-ionisation species found that there appears to be sub-parsec scale clumping.
-This is not the only method to detect the CGM through absorbing structures -- another example comes from the MAMMOTH project (MApping the Most Massive Overdensity Through Hydrogen, \citealt{mammothI,mammothII}), where strong absorption over large scales ($15-30 \: \AA$ at $z=2.5$, or about $1025-2143 \: \kms$, in $15-30 \: h^{-1}$ Mpc scales) is associated with $\laf$ emitters.
+In effect, \citetalias{pieri10}, \citetalias{pieri14}, and \citetalias{morrison24} advocate throwing off the limitation that physical systems be found by (and associated with) a single line.
+Instead they argue that CGM regions as a whole may imprint themselves as an extended absorption complex like a form of CGM `fingerprint'.

-SBLAs, then, are an useful alternative when compared with their higher column density counterparts because: they are numerous (incidence rate of $12.4$; \citetalias{morrison24}), especially when compared to DLAs or LLS (incidence rates of $0.06$ and $1.21$, respectively; \citealt{prochaska05,fumagalli13}); trace many phases of the CGM; and provide insights into the structure of the medium.
-Despite this, little is known about their novel selection, and answering questions about, for example, how often they trace galaxies as opposed to clusters of IGM absorbers, is particularly difficult with observations.
-In \citetalias{pieri14}, a small number of Lyman break galaxies near quasar lines-of-sight were studied, but overall the information provided by observations is severely limited by the small samples of galaxies currently available above $z=2$ with associated CGM information.
+This is not the only method to detect the CGM through absorbing structures -- another example comes from the MApping the Most Massive Overdensity Through Hydrogen (MAMMOTH, \citealt{mammothI,mammothII}) project, where strong absorption over large scales ($15-30 \: \AA$ at $z=2.5$, or about $1025-2143 \: \kms$, in $15-30 \: h^{-1}$ Mpc scales) is associated with $\laf$ emitters.
+However, these objects are rare, and the goal of the authors was to find the highest mass tail of the halo mass function.

-In this paper, we wish to explore how SBLAs can be used to find galaxies at $z>2$.
-We use the TNG50 simulation \citep{tng50base_1,tng50base_2} as a model universe to build greater insight into these objects.
-With this simulation, we can assess how effectively SBLAs (as defined by \citetalias{morrison24}) trace the CGM.
-Indeed we can go further and ask whether we can refine the definition of SBLAs in order to improve the fidelity of CGM recovery.
+SBLAs, then, are a useful alternative when compared with their higher column density counterparts because they are more numerous (main analysis sample of \citetalias{morrison24} has an incidence rate of $dn/dz = 12.4$), likely able to trace many of the halos that DLAs and LLS cannot; probe different regions, phases, and structures of the CGM; and provide insights into the structure of the medium.
+In order to maximise the utility of SBLAs to the community, questions must be addressed that have been partially or fully unanswered thus far.
+For example `how often do these absorption complexes trace the CGM?', `what halos do they trace?', `what is the covering fraction of the CGM?', and `how are the answers to the previous questions affected by selection details?'.
+Overall, the available information is severely limited by the small samples of galaxies currently available above $z=2$ with associated CGM information.